zthorson/snaptest/Readme.md

 ## Version

-This is meant to be compiled against Android 5.0.2.
+This is meant to be compiled against Android 5.0.2 from googles source manifest file.

-This was the latest rev that the Inforce BSP V2.0 supported at the time.
-Though it should not need the Inforce BSP to run.
+**IMPORTANT:** The CodeAuroraForum Manifest file (Included in the Inforce BSP Build) does NOT work for emulators.
+Use the android source only for this project.

+## Build Options

+#### embedded_snaptest-eng

+This is a complete barebones simulator environment.
+It does NOT include the android framework or Java in any way.
+Because of this, running this emulator will result in a blank screen, even though the environment boots.
+You will have to use *adb shell* to interact with it.

+#### full_snaptest-eng

+This is a standard full build of android.
+The emulator should boot and display the main screen to the user.

 ## Using